rstephan/ArtnetWifi/README.md

 ### ArtnetNeoPixelSD

 Same as above but with controls to record and playback sequences from an SD card.
 To record, send 255 to the first channel of universe 14.
 To stop, send 0 and to playback send 127.
-I've noticed slowdowns above 100 leds.

 ### ArtnetOctoWS2811